Last Updated on December 13, 2022 by Anne-Marie

 - 1 bunch collard greens, rinsed, chopped, and ribbed

 - 1/2 teaspoon sea salt

 - 1/4 teaspoon ground black pepper

-- Empty the cans of black eyed peas into a colander place in the sink.
+- Empty the cans of black-eyed peas into a colander and place them in the sink.
 Drain and rinse until the water runs clear.